smarthomecircle/smarthomecircle.github.io/data/blog/2025/glinet-comet-kvm-pro-review-kvm-over-ip-wifi-6.md

 All of that is just the hardware story.
 What really ties it together is the software—so let’s peek at the firmware (I’m on v1.6 beta) and see how these features show up in real use.

 ----------
-## WebUI Feature Walkthrough ( Frimware version v1.6 beta on my unit)
+## WebUI Feature Walkthrough ( Firmware version v1.6 beta)
 <div class="image-flex">
   <img src="/static/images/2025/glinet-comet-kvm-pro/webui.webp" alt="system settings" />
 </div>
 Once I logged into the web UI (my unit’s on **v1.6 beta**), it felt familiar in a good way—clean layout, quick to find things, and no mystery toggles.
 The basics are where I always start: under **Video** I can pick a quality level, switch between **WebRTC** or **Direct** transport, and set the remote machine’s resolution.

 **Audio** gets its own attention.
-You can access the Speaker output and **microphone input** of the remote machine.
+You can access the speaker output and **microphone input** of the remote machine.
 This make easier for sending audio and receiving audio from the remote machine.

 **Network** is equally straightforward: choose **DHCP** or a **static IP** for Ethernet, and quickly enable/disable **Wi-Fi** or jump to another network using the settings provided.